 STEAM: Integrating Art into STEM through Engineering Design (2011–2018)

 This teacher professional development program funded by the Geraldine R. Dodge Foundation infuses art into science, technology, engineering, and mathematics (STEM) curricula by bringing together art and science or technology teachers to explore connections and develop lessons for classroom use.
 The STEAM program uses hands-on engineering design activities to engage students in creative and innovative pursuits -- both of technological concepts and applications as well as in artistry of product design.

 This series of professional development institutes prepares classroom teachers and out-of-school STEM educators to implement WaterBotics with youth in their classrooms and out-of-school programs thus expanding the reach of this research-based program.
 The program is designed to increase the number of youth—particularly girls, minorities, and those in low socioeconomic status areas—with the knowledge and skills necessary to pursue STEM study and careers.
 WaterBotics engages youth in exciting, hands-on, innovative and novel technologies that improve their knowledge of and interest in pursuing science and engineering careers.
-Lockheed Martin sponsored NJ educator institutes from 2013-15 and Walmart sponsored an institute for NJ Boys and Girls Clubs staff in 2015, PNC Foundation and PSEG Foundation sponsored institutes in 2017.
+Lockheed Martin sponsored NJ educator institutes from 2013-15, Walmart sponsored an institute for NJ Boys and Girls Clubs staff in 2015, PNC Foundation and PSEG Foundation sponsored institutes in 2017.